cooperwfloyd/next-boilerplate/readme.md

 ### Data Fetching

 The functions used to pull data from WordPress include `getWPPage`, `getWPPost`, `getAllWPPosts`, `getAllWPPageIds` and `getAllWPPostIds`.
 Since all of these functions are fetching data, make sure to wrap them in an `async` function and `await` their response.
 Below is an example page that uses these functions to pass props to a page, destructures those props for use as variables in the page, generates static HTML and generates a static path to the page.

-This example can be used in any page file in the `pages` directory.
+This example can be used in any dynamic route in the `pages` directory (ex. `[id]`, `[...id]`).
+If you're using this example with a directory-specific `[id]` route, you'll need to add an argument of `{childPages: false}` to the `getAllWPPageIds` function.

 ```
 import Global from "../src/components";